Overprotected: Live performances and usage in media

 "Overprotected" was performed for the first time on 2001's Dream Within a Dream Tour.
 During the performance, Spears was dancing to the song surrounded by laser lights.
 The video backdrop showed images of a bald Spears, with her hair growing as the song went along.
 However, the backdrop was later removed for unknown reasons.
 After the announcement of the 2002 extension of the tour, some changes were made to the setlist, replacing the original mix of the song by "The Darkchild Remix".
 The remix was later performed on The Onyx Hotel Tour (2004), during the opening act, right after the performance of "Toxic".
 Spears' film, Crossroads (2002), features a performance of the song during the credits.

+The song appears in the 2019 Max Martin jukebox musical & Juliet.
+The song appears in Act 1, where it is performed by François du Bois and Juliet Capulet.

+John Early performs the song in his 2023 comedy special Now More Than Ever.